American College of Clinical Pharmacy

 $---.--

-The ACCP/ASHP Cardiology Pharmacy Preparatory Review and Recertification Course is ideal for pharmacy professionals who are preparing for the Cardiology Pharmacy Specialty Certification Examination administered by the Board of Pharmacy Specialties (BPS) and for those seeking a self-paced review and refresher of disease states and therapeutics.
+The ACCP/ASHP Cardiology Pharmacy Preparatory Review Course is ideal for pharmacy professionals preparing for the Cardiology Pharmacy Specialty Certification Examination administered by the Board of Pharmacy Specialties (BPS), as well as for those seeking a self-paced review and refresher of disease states and therapeutics.

 Developed by Board Certified Pharmacists and clinical experts, the course content is based on the domains, tasks and knowledge statements outlined in the BPS Cardiology Pharmacy content outline.
 The course content provides a comprehensive review of the knowledge domains covered in the specialty certification examination.
-The course uses case-based presentations for application to real-life scenarios, a practice exam along with correct answers, and links to the reference sources, and domains, tasks, and knowledge statements.
+The course uses case-based presentations for application-to-real-life scenarios and includes a practice exam with correct answers, links to reference sources, and identifies the domains, tasks, and knowledge statements associated with each question.

-The course is available for continuing pharmacy education and recertification credit.
+The 2026 course is available for continuing pharmacy education credit only (recertification credit is not available in 2026).

 Technical Requirements: